agustinov/FFmpeg-Cedrus/README.md

 	ffmpeg -hwaccels

-If you access to the system via SSH terminal and get the error "Cannot open the X11 display", DISPLAY=:0 or DISPLAY=:0.0 prefix may be required:
+If you access to the system via a terminal (COM-port or SSH) and get the error "Cannot open the X11 display", DISPLAY=:0 or DISPLAY=:0.0 prefix may be required:

 	DISPLAY=:0.0 ffmpeg -hwaccel vdpau -i inputfile.mp4 -c:v rawvideo decoded_file.avi